 I am listing my top favorite Montessori parenting books per the different age brackets categorized by Dr. Maria Montessori.
 There are a lot more books available in the market.
 Still, these are the books that I have read multiple times and would recommend to anyone interested in the Montessori philosophy.

 Zero to toddler years

-The Montessori from the start talks about raising the child in the most natural and comfortable way for both parents and child.
+From the start, Montessori talks about raising the child naturally and comfortably for both parents and child.
 They don’t recommend the expensive nursery setup or provide too much emphasis on early weaning or potty training.
-They recommend taking to the cues from the child and start introducing the solids or start potty training when the child’s body and mind are ready.
-One of the excellent books about the Montessori way of Parenting, I would say.
+They recommend taking to the child’s cues and introducing the solids or potty training when the child’s body and mind are ready.
+I would say one of the excellent books about Montessori Parenting.

-The Montessori toddler book is another amazing book that recommends raising the child in the most natural way possible.
+The Montessori toddler book is another fantastic book that recommends raising the child in the most natural way possible.
 The child doesn’t need expensive plastic toys and a lot of junk.
 Their exploration starts when they are along with the mother or other supervising adult in the house.
 They can play anywhere with any material that’s available to them.

-Toddler till 6 years
+Toddler till six years

-How to Raise an Adult, is one of the books that’s suited for kids of all ages.
+How to Raise an Adult is one of the books suited for kids of all ages.
 It shows how the trap of overparenting is killing the confidence in the child, especially in their early teenage years.
 There is a lot of valuable advice about recognizing the child’s cues and wants even when he is not talking or sharing with the parents.

 Maria Montessori Books